Breast Cancer in women

 Breast reconstruction after breast cancer

-Up to half of all women who have a mastectomy choose to have breast reconstruction, either at the time of their initial surgery or afterwards.
-The aim of breast reconstruction is to match the remaining natural breast as closely as possible.
-This can either be done by using an implant, which is put under the skin and muscle that covers the chest, or by using skin, fat (and sometimes muscle) from another part of the body to create a breast shape.
-A combination of these techniques is used for some women.
-The surgeon advises women on the type of reconstruction that’s best for them.
-This depends on:
+The aim of breast reconstruction is to make a breast that is close to the size and shape of the original breast.
+This can either be done by using an implant that is put under the skin and muscle that covers the chest or by using skin, fat, and sometimes muscle from another part of the body to create a breast shape (body tissue or autologous reconstruction).
+Sometimes a combination of these techniques is used.
+The surgeon advises on the type of reconstruction that’s best for them, which depends on:

-• how much of the breast tissue has been removed
+• how much breast tissue has been removed

 • how healthy the tissue is at the planned operation site

-• whether or not a woman has had radiotherapy to the breast area or chest wall
+• whether or not a person has had or will have radiotherapy to the breast area or chest wall

-• a woman’s general health and body build
+• a person’s general health and body build

-It’s possible to create a new nipple (using own body tissue and by tattoos) and this is often done as a separate operation once the reconstructed breast has settled into its final shape.
-It may be possible for it to be done at the same time as the breast reconstruction.
-Not everyone chooses to have a nipple reconstruction and stick on nipples are available.
+Breast reconstruction creates a smooth breast without a nipple or areola, but it is possible to recreate a nipple and areola by using own body tissue and tattooing.
+This recreation is often done as a separate operation once the reconstructed breast has settled into its final shape, but it may be possible for it to be done at the same time as the breast reconstruction.
+Not everyone chooses to have a nipple reconstruction, and stick-on nipples are available.

 Here women discuss their experiences of breast reconstruction.
-One woman, who had breast reconstruction over 20 years ago, discussed her satisfaction with the surgery.
+One woman, who had breast reconstruction more than 20 years before the interview, discussed her satisfaction with the surgery.

 Explains that she had a reconstruction over 20 years ago that was very successful.